ryanmaule/echo-sonos/README.md

 To set it up, you need to do the following:

-# Get jishi's node-sonos-http-api working
+# Get jishi's node-sonos-http-api working (REQUIRES THE BETA VERION built with Promises)
 1. Install node.js on a server on the same network as your Sonos.
 2. Grab https://github.com/jishi/node-sonos-http-api and run it on that server.
 On Mac, it's "npm install https://github.com/jishi/node-sonos-http-api", then go to the directory created and "npm start".
 3. Take the node-sonos-http-api/presets.json that I have here and drop it into your node-sonos-http-api root directory.
 Modify it to use your speaker names and your favorite stations.
 Don't worry about the "uri" field - it's unused.
 Make sure the preset names are lowercase (like "test" and "rock" in my example).
 NOTE: You can skip this step if you only want to use Playlists and Favorites, which require no configuration.